 As well as grabbing toiletries and other essentials, take a look at the beauty section, where you’ll find makeup, fake eyelashes, nail polish, and more.
 Any friend of yours hoping to try some Japanese cosmetics would be glad of a gift from this place!

-Kiddy Land is an adorable store filled with all sorts of Japanese character-themed goods.
-They have everything from stationary to small toys to giant plushies, perfect for any children or collectors in your life who are fans of Hello Kitty and Rilakkuma, to name a few.
-You can even grab something for yourself if you like!
+Kiddy Land is an adorable store filled with all sorts of Japanese character-themed goods from manga, anime, games etc. In addition, they also have Disney merchandise.
+They have everything from stationary to small toys to giant plushies, perfect for any children, children at heart, or collectors in your life who are fans of Hello Kitty and Rilakkuma, to name a few of the merchandise available.
+Of course, you can always a bunch of gifts for yourself too!

-A paradise of an electronics store, Yodobashi’s impressive selection is located in the many buildings of its Shinjuku and Akihabara stores.
-There is an endless list of goods to buy from computers, tablets, and smartphones to electric razors, hair dryers, washing machines and, of course, a gigantic selection of cameras and photography-related accessories.
+A paradise of an electronics store, Yodobashi’s impressive selection is located in the many buildings of its Shinjuku and Akihabara stores, or any Yodobashi branch scattered around Tokyo or other big cities in Japan.
+There is an endless list of goods to buy from computers, tablets, and smartphones to electric razors, hair dryers, washing machines and, of course, a gigantic selection of cameras and photography-related accessories, even analogue photography film.
+Yodobashi Camera also has a decent selection of toys, plastic model kits, gacha capsule toys and so on.
 The list really does go on, though, as you’ll see if you stop by!
 Just be careful not to get lost in the bright, multi-story maze of electronics.

 This is a great place to buy a multitude of souvenirs at great prices.
+Donki, as the shop is nicknamed by locals, is a great place to find limited edition KitKats and other snacks, official goods from famous shops like Ichiran Ramen, small packaged of alcohol (as many airlines and customs limit the quantity allowed to bring in), and other things that have the tourist needs in mind.
 A bonus is that many of the larger stores are open 24 hours a day!
 The store in Shibuya was also renovated in early 2017, making it even bigger and better than before.
-Don’t miss Don Quijote from your shopping list.

 Tokyu Hands is well-known for its extensive stationary and household goods.
 The store also carries a lot of seasonal goods and decorations like Halloween costumes or Christmas trees!
 If you are not going there during the holidays, the magnets, stickers, notebooks, and pens should be enough to keep stationery lovers shopping for ages!